antoniolarosa/SalesTaxesProblem/README.md

 ## Approach to the problem

 The core of this software is the engine for tax calculations.
-There are a lot of responsabilities to handle so I'll explain how I split them in different classes.
+There are a lot of responsabilities to handle, so I'll explain how I split them in different classes.

 I add to a target product the logic of tax calculation at runtime with the **Decorator pattern**.
 So a concrete decorator has the responsability to handle business logic for tax calculation.